 These IDEs are described in further detail in their corresponding sections.

-Before you invoke the compiler component of the Intel® System Studio, you must set certain environment variables that define the location of compiler-related components.
+Before you invoke the compiler, you may need to set certain environment variables that define the location of compiler-related components.

-The Intel® C++ Compiler includes the compilervars scripts that you can run to set environment variables.
+The Intel® C++ Compiler includes compilervars scripts to set environment variables: